 Conclusion on Avocado

-You can feed a bit of avocado to your dog despite what you may have heard.
-The toxicity of this fruit comes from its persin, but this affects horses and birds much more than it does dogs.
-Just be sure to prepare avocado by removing the seed and skin.
-Be mindful that it’s very fatty and may pack on the pounds, so sharing only small portions is smart.
+You can feed a bit of avocado to your dog despite the rumors.
+This fruit’s toxicity comes from its persin, but this affects horses and birds much more than it does dogs.
+Prepare an avocado by removing the seed and skin.
+It’s very fatty and may pack on the pounds, so share small portions.
 First, find out if your dog’s digestive system actually agrees with avocados.